landrik/landrik.github.io/work/proj1.md

   - Frontend Development
   - Branding & Print Design
 brief:
-  "In the Spring of 2012, I was asked to customised 'OnBrand' a North Plains asset management tool for BBC Marketing and Assets.
-  Working for a big household name such as BBC, it was clear from the start to my colleagues and I, that we needed to deliver something worthy."
+  "Implement OB First generation for BBC Marketing & Assets"
 results:
-  "In the Spring of 2012, I was asked to customised 'OnBrand' a North Plains asset management tool for BBC Marketing and Assets.
-Working for a big household name such as BBC, it was clear from the start to my colleegue and I, that we needed to deliver something worthy."
+  "Working for a big household name such as BBC, it was clear from the start, that we needed to deliver something worthy.
+The challenge was that this was the first project of its kind, its success guaranteed more projects like it."
 images:
   - name: template1.jpg
     title: homepage screenshot